daveschudel/Fedora-KDE/README.md

 # 5) My Fedora KDE settings & tweaks

+## Backup & Restore

+I haven't found a reliable way to restore all of my KDE settings when installing a new Fedora build.
+If you back up ./local & ./config that will take care of your personal settings but it will miss anything installed as the superuser.
+All of that lives down in /usr.
+I'll keep trying until I get it right.
+<br><br>

 <a name="change-volume-name"></a>

 ## Changing The Volume Name

 Launch KDE Disk Editor from the Live CD.
 Rename your home volume to whatever you want.
 You can't change the name of a volume when booting from it.
 If your disk in encrypted you'll have to unlock it first.
+I just reboot back into the USB drive right after installing Fedora & do it then.
 <br><br>

 <a name="konsole"></a>